jonom/silverstripe-focuspoint/README.md

 ## Requirements

-Silverstripe 3.1 (possibly 3.0, I haven't tried)
+Silverstripe 3.0.x / 3.1.x

 ## Installation

-Download, drop the folder in your project root and run a dev/build?flush=1.
+Manually: Download, place the folder in your project root and run a dev/build?flush=1.

+Composer/Packagist: Add "jonom/focuspoint" to your requirements.

 ## Usage